ichesnokov/is-js-perl/slides/is_javascript_perl.md

 </div>

 Note:
+Such a complex name in JS.
+In Perl it would be something like "Hash assignment".<br/>
-There is Hash::Merge / clone modules for more complex cases
+There is Hash::Merge / clone modules for more complex cases<br/>
+In Perl: core

 ---